codingfriend1/vue-static/README.md

 1.  `config` - `site.config.js`
 2.  `theme` - The theme folder
+3.  `src` - An alias to the root src folder
+4.  `static` - An alias to `src/static`

 ### Image Compression
-I've added a script to reduce your image sizes.
-Drag the files you wish to reduce into the unoptimized-images folder.
+optimize-images.js will reduce your image sizes.
+Drag the files you wish to reduce into the designated images folder.
 Run:

 ```bash
 npm run optimize
 ```

-The compressed jpegs, pngs and webp images will be output to the `static/` folder with the same filenames and relative paths.
+The compressed jpegs, pngs and webp images will be output to the designated static folder with the same filenames and relative paths.
 You can change this setting and compression levels in the `optimize-images.js` file.

 ## License